ska-telescope/ska-oso-pht-ui/README.md

-Please refer to oso-services documentation for implementation of the minimum backend required Please refer to ska-ost-senscalc documentation for implementation of the backend required for observation
+Please refer to oso-services documentation for implementation of the minimum backend required Please refer to ska-ost-senscalc documentation for implementation of the backend required for observation Please reach out to maintainers of the application for MS Entra .env variables